M-Valentino/store_inventory/README.md

 ## Features
 ### Product Data
 Products can be added to the system.
 All products have a description, a category, and a unique UPC code.
+Scannable barcodes are dynamically generated based on UPC codes.
 The quantity of products (QTY) is updated with sales and restocks.
 Sales of products over time are rendered in charts.

 ### Finding Products
 Products can be sorted by name, QTY, and UPC.
 Products can be searched for by name or by UPC.
 Additionally, products can be filtered by category.

 ### Spreadsheet Export
 Product data from the current view of products displayed in the table can be exported to a CSV.
-The CSV will have the folowing data for each product:
+The CSV will have the following data for each product:
 - Name
 - Category
 - UPC